2022 ASEAN Para Games

 The 2022 ASEAN Para Games, officially known as the 11th ASEAN Para Games, and commonly known as Surakarta 2022 (or Solo 2022), was a biannual multi-sport event for athletes with physical disabilities in Southeast Asia.
 It was held from 30 July to 6 August 2022 in Surakarta, Indonesia.
 All 11 countries in the region participated.

 Originally set to be hosted by Vietnam in 2021, the Games were initially cancelled due to the COVID-19 pandemic just before its hosting rights were transferred to Indonesia.
 It is also originally scheduled from 23 to 30 July 2022, later moved to 30 July to 6 August 2022.

 Development and preparation

 Host selection

 Originally the 2021 ASEAN Para Games was intended to be held in Vietnam, the same host nation as the 2021 Southeast Asian Games.
 The games were planned amidst the COVID-19 pandemic in Vietnam, posing logistical challenges in organizing the event.

 Originally scheduled to be held from 17 to 23 December 2021, games were cancelled in October, as they planned after the 2021 SEA Games was postponed to May 2022 due to the pandemic.
 This would have been the second time Vietnam would have hosted the games, last staging them in 2003.

-Malaysia and Indonesia expressed willingness to host the games as an alternative to its cancellation.
-The Philippines has supported moving the games to a country willing to host the games even if lesser number of events will be staged.
+Malaysia and Indonesia expressed willingness to host the games in place of Vietnam.
+The Philippines has also supported moving the games to a country willing to host the games in a minor scale than the original.